 This is a referral tool that you can use.
 It is a confidential form where people can get help with a variety of issues.
 Do not let the name of the organization fool you: They are mental health professionals who only want to help, and they will not assume you have or will molest a child because you have a sexual attraction to children.
-Under "referral type", select "community outpatient", and under "notes", indicate that you are looking for a therapist who can treat pedophilia.
+Under “referral type”, select “community outpatient”, and under “notes”, indicate that you are looking for a therapist who can treat minor attraction.

 This site has affiliates that treat forensic (criminal) and non-forensic populations for sexual issues.
 They may be a useful tool in finding more about therapy, answering questions, and finding a qualified therapist.